Chirudc/Banking_customer_analytics_pipeline/README.md

 - Inspected the table structure and performed data validation checks after importing from Excel.
 - Renamed a column with special characters caused by encoding issues during import, ensuring consistency for analysis.
 - Used SQL Server as the central repository to organize and prepare the data for downstream tasks.
+- Uncovered high-value clients by analyzing top deposits, segmented customers by loyalty tiers, and evaluated average loan distribution across risk weightings to assess financial engagement and exposure.
+- Identified clients with high credit card balances and ranked branches by total deposits to support credit risk management and branch-level performance tracking.
 - Enabled data extraction for Python-based analysis and also powered live data connections for Power BI dashboards.

 ### Python (Jupyter Notebook)